andrewferrier/debugprint.nvim/README.md

 ## Keymappings and Commands

-By default, the plugin will create some keymappings and commands, which are the standard way to use it.
+By default, the plugin will create some keymappings and commands for use 'out of the box'.
 There are also some function invocations which are not mapped to any keymappings or commands by default, but could be.
 This is all shown in the following table.

 | Mode       | Default Keymap/Command | Purpose                                                                                                                      | Equivalent Lua Function                                                                       |
 | ---------- | ---------------------- | ---------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------- |